Vishesh29/real-time-python-app/README.md

 ## Documentation for PIL library for Image Processing:
 [PIL](https://pillow.readthedocs.io/en/stable/): The Python Imaging Library adds image processing capabilities to your Python interpreter.
 This library provides extensive file format support, an efficient internal representation, and fairly powerful image processing capabilities.

+## Documentation for smtplib and email for Email Processing:
+[smtplib](https://docs.python.org/3/library/smtplib.html) : The smtplib module defines an SMTP client session object that can be used to send mail to any internet machine with an SMTP or ESMTP listener daemon.
+For details of SMTP and ESMTP operation, consult RFC 821 (Simple Mail Transfer Protocol) and RFC 1869 (SMTP Service Extensions).

+[email](https://docs.python.org/3/library/email.html) : The email package is a library for managing email messages.
+It is specifically not designed to do any sending of email messages to SMTP (RFC 2821), NNTP, or other servers; those are functions of modules such as smtplib and nntplib.